Great Places to Eat

 A Trip To Whitby isn’t complete without a visit to The Magpie Cafe.
 It’s known throughout North Yorkshire and beyond as one of the finest fish and chip restaurants.
 With an extensive menu .
 How about kippers for a starter with bread and butter and strawberry jam …yes that’s right – jam – to cleanse your palate before you tuck into your main course.

 One of the things every visitor to Whitby notices is the queue outside Magpie in all weathers and seasons to sample the finest fish and chips in Yorkshire.
 They have a take away fish and chip shop to the right of the restaurant.
 Framed signed photos grace the wall inside of famous faces who over the years have dined there.
+It is such a quirky building too

 Wass Farm Shop- 2 fields away